St. Kitts And Nevis Citizenship: Real Estate Minimum Reduced

 All these benefits are paired with Paraguay’s passport strength, opening doors to 71% of the world, according to the Passport Index.
 It grants access to the Schengen Area, the UK and even Russia.

-In today’s article, we’re breaking down the steps to acquiring the Paraguayan passport, including all the available pathways.
+Now, in today’s article, we’re breaking down the steps to acquire the Paraguayan passport, including all the available pathways.
 Let’s begin.

 National Pantheon of the Heroes in Asuncion, Paraguay